 “Atlanta,” Donald Glover’s brilliant take on what it is to be young, black, poor and living in the Deep South today, is the FX series that’s wowed television critics across the country.

 On Netflix, the critically acclaimed “Luke Cage” brings some of the tropes of the superhero down to a human scale.
-Cage, a black man living in modern-day Harlem, is literally bulletproof — a fact of his existence that’s a direct response to the deeply unsettling number of police-involved shootings in which the victim is an African American male.
+Cage, a black man living in modern-day Harlem, is literally bulletproof — a fact of his existence that’s a resonant creative response to the deeply unsettling number of police-involved shootings in which the victim is an African American male.

 Ava DuVernay’s emotionally lacerating documentary “13th,” also on Netflix, examines the impact of the 13th Amendment (the one barring slavery without due process) and the ways in which it persists into the present day, evidenced by a frighteningly dramatic rise in the prison population and a disproportionate process of black men caught up in the meat grinder of the prison system.